Kudo510/Machine-Learning-mini-projects-/1_Rock vs Mine prediction/README.md

-the Logistic Regression model is used for prediction
+The Logistic Regression model is used for prediction